 Here’s Why This N.Y.C.
-Startup Wants Its Employees To Have Side Hustles | Fast Company
+Startup Wants Its Employees To Have Side Hustles

 While most businesses would probably frown upon talking about side work at work, Sylvain says he’d rather foster an atmosphere that embraces the sensibilities of 21st-century employees.
 “The modern employee has many different interests,” he says.

 That may come off as lip service, but after spending some time at Sylvain Labs’ headquarters in Lower Manhattan this week, I’m turning into a believer.
 The startup hosted an event as part of the Fast Company Innovation Festival, where Sylvain and some of his coworkers talked about their approach to the creative but somewhat esoteric work that they do.
-In a nutshell, Sylvain Labs helps brands conceptualize new ideas and strategize around new concepts.
+In a nutshell, Sylvain Labs–which was founded in 2010–helps brands conceptualize new ideas and strategize around new concepts.
 One of its success stories was helping AB InBev come up with the idea for Bud Light Platinum, a beer with higher alcohol content that sold exceptionally well when it launched in 2012.

 As far as side hustles are concerned, Sylvain says employees are more likely to bring their full game to a company–to give their heart and soul, if you will–if their employers not only recognize that they have outside interests, but even help them to pursue those interests.
 During the event, he offered several on-site examples of how this philosophy is put into practice.
 The office conference table, for example, was handmade by Gretchen Devero, a Sylvain Labs employee who also happens to make her own furniture.